decentralized-identity/bbs-signature/draft-bbs-signatures.md

 The proof value outputted by this operation consists of the following components, in that order:

-1. Three (3) valid points of the G1 subgroup, different from the identity point.
+1. Three (3) valid points of the G1 subgroup, each of which must not equal the identity point.
 2. Five (5) integers representing scalars in the range of 1 to r-1 inclusive.
 3. A number of integers representing scalars in the range of 1 to r-1 inclusive, corresponding to the un-revealed from the proof message commitments.